 A: People in a wide variety of life situations access the Food Bank.
-Some are seniors on fixed incomes… some are single parents having trouble making ends meet… some have lost employment and need short-term help while they search for work… some are homeless teens… some are on permanent disability.
+Some are seniors on fixed incomes… some are families having trouble making ends meet… some have lost employment and need short-term help while they search for work… some are homeless… some are on permanent disability.
 We serve people living within our service area of South Whidbey up to parts of Greenbank.

 Q: How does a person access the Food Bank?

 A: Just show up.
-When a new client comes into Good Cheer Food Bank, they are greeted at the check-in desk and asked for their address and a piece of mail that shows that address as their home.
+New clients are greeted at the check-in desk and asked for a piece of official mail that shows their name and home address on South Whidbey.
 If they do not have a permanent address, they are noted as homeless.
 The only other information needed is how many people are living in the household and their ages.
 Good Cheer does not ask for proof of income because Food Lifeline and Northwest Harvest who provide thousands of pounds of free food to us do not allow that to be a part of our determination process.
 We also would not have access to such private information without spending money on the verification process.
 That would be money not going to food.

 Once all the information is entered in our database, the client is given a certain amount of points to use in the Food Bank.
 Clients are given a base of 70 points, plus ten extra points for every member of the household up to 50 points for a total maximum of 120 points to use per month.
 For instance, a family of four would receive 100 points a month to spend on selection of food in the Food Bank.

-The food in the Food Bank is assigned a particular amount of points which is determined by nutrition and cost.
-There are also limits placed on some foods such as chickens, eggs, peanut butter and other commodities so we can be sure to have enough for everyone who comes to the Food Bank.
-The better the nutritional value, the lower the points on many items which is our way to encourage healthier eating.
-For example, the fresh organic produce out of our garden will take fewer points to get than a can of processed chili.
-The hope is to provide enough nutrition for a person to be able to eat all month long.
+The food in the Food Bank is assigned a point value which is determined by nutrition and cost.
+There are also limits placed on items such as chicken, eggs, and peanut butter so we can be sure to have enough for everyone who comes to the Food Bank.
+The higher the nutritional value, the lower the points, which is our way to encourage healthier eating.
+For example, fresh organic produce from our garden will have a lower point value than a can of processed chili.
+Our goal is to provide enough nutrition for a person to be able to eat all month long.

 Q: Where does the food come from?